saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unreal/setup.md

 Integrate the [backtrace-android](https://github.com/backtrace-labs/backtrace-android) error reporting library with your Unreal Engine apps and games written in Java or Kotlin.

 1. Download [BacktraceAndroid_UPL.xml](https://support.backtrace.io/hc/article_attachments/360092643371/BacktraceAndroid_UPL.xml).
-1. In the `BacktraceAndroid_UPL.xml` file, configure the name of your subdomain and submission token for `BacktraceCredentials`.
+1. In the `BacktraceAndroid_UPL.xml` file, configure the name of your subdomain and a submission token for `BacktraceCredentials`.
     - Java:
       ```Java
       BacktraceCredentials credentials = new BacktraceCredentials("https://submit.backtrace.io/{subdomain}/{submission-token}/json");